 They’ve never changed in structure and in their primary purpose of both existence and service, even with so-called “African independence“.
-Nominal political independence, of course, with African governors replacing “white” European colonial governors and acting on behalf and interests of their colonial masters and the colonial system.
+Even, of course, with nominal political independence with African governors replacing “white” European colonial governors; and acting on behalf and in the interests of their colonial masters and the colonial system.
 It is what it is; it remains firmly so.
 But what’s equally undeniably true, is that Africa has never had economic independence precisely because of the nature and structure of its colonial economic systems.

 The main reason African economies are not serving and benefiting Africans is because they aren’t African economies; they were not initially and still are not designed with the purpose to serve African interests and African people.
 They were designed and developed by the colonial system to serve colonial interests and needs.
 That remains the central purpose: serving foreign interests and needs using African natural resources as well as “human” resources – free labour.

 The COVID19 pandemic and the economic crisis it has thus caused globally; but the focus here is Africa, should make many of us Africans, particularly African goverments and policymakers, ask some serious questions that must be truthfully answered whilst crafting out a recovery plan from COVID19 related economic devastation.